 One of Killarney’s most popular tourist destinations due to its jaw-dropping scenery is the Gap of Dunloe!
 It is a very narrow mountain pass that separates two mountain ranges in County Kerry, not far from Killarney.
 It is definitely worth the drive.

 Glacially formed over 25,000 years ago, the Gap runs north-south and is accessible on a narrow public road.
 There are mountains, beautiful lakes, and epic sunrises/sunsets to be seen.

 Tickets here: Gap of Dunloe: Guided Boat, and Bus Tour

 Tickets here: Gap of Dunloe Tour by Foot & Boat

 Killarney City Offers Many Options: Lodging, Shopping, Food, Sights To Explore!

-After spending time exploring Killarney National Park soaking up nature, there are plenty of things to do Killarney City.
+After spending time exploring Killarney National Park soaking up nature, there are plenty of things to do in Killarney City.
 When you are finished with your daytime sightseeing adventures evening adventures begin.
 Killarney City is filled with all the hustle and bustle of any large Irish city.

 I stayed at The Brehon Hotel, a four-star rated hotel.
 It was wonderfully located about one mile from the epicenter of Killarney Center, (about a fifteen-minute walk) As a runner, I appreciated the close proximity to everything.
 I was able to get a few miles run in every morning, touring the city and seeing the sights!

 The comfortable and inviting lobby of The Brehon Hotel in Killarney.